-Mindful eating changes your brain and behavior:
+Mindful eating changes your brain and behavior

 We get all these really great benefits, not from willpower, but just by being more aware.
-These new more conscious habits then retrain our brain and replace good habit for bad, with little effort on our part.
+These new more conscious habits then retrain our brain and replace good habits for bad, with little effort on our part.
 Awareness is what science calls using our executive function.

 It’s about focus, people and I want to share 7 ways to make it easier to focus when you eat.
 These tips will not only make it easier to manage your weight but will improve your digestion too.

 In our super busy lives, we’re all trying to find ways to fit more in, including while we’re eating.
 So I get that trying to NEVER multitask and eat may be wishful thinking, but you can make better multitasking choices.
 It’s better to eat and read or listen to a podcast than it is to eat and watch TV.
 And instead of TV every night, you can watch OnDemand and get in your TV time over fewer nights.

 And you can change where you eat, which will naturally make you multitask less.
 Give yourself permission to take a 20-minute lunch break away from your desk; if not every day, then start with 2x a week.
 Make the park, an empty conference room, break rooms, and cafeterias your lunchtime change of scenery.
 A simple change of environment can make it easier to slow down and eat.